sarahseewhy/value_technical_test/my_notes.md

 1. Understand assignment:

-	I need to create a function 'Value' that returns an object that stores a number.
+	I need to create a function 'Value' that returns an object.
+The returned object stores a number.
 The value of the returned object can be altered ('mutable') but there should be a min and a max boundary.

 	It should behave in the following way: